 You can also try putting cedar balls (but bear in mind that these smell to begin with but then dry out so need a drop of essential oil rubbed on them).
 Julia also suggests buying some strongly scented soaps and putting them on shelves and in drawers – just like our grannies used to do!

-We asked her for her other top tips for tackling the clothes moth onslaught during the warm summer months…
+We asked her for some top tips on how to get rid of moths and tackle the onslaught during the summer months…

 Where do moths come from?

 Moths like to live in trees near water, so some areas suffer more than others.
 English Heritage launched operation moth and have discovered that you are at more risk living in London and the South East.
 They are attracted by the light, so yes, they will fly in through open windows – we can’t stop them.